Learn how to inspire God’s people toward their global destiny and be transformed into a more fruitful and effective missions advocate!

 We are so excited to offer this training specifically for leaders with a heart for the unreached and with a desire to help others find their role in the Great Commission.
 This training will transform you into a fruitful and effective missions advocate using principles that will empower you to move your community toward greater awareness of and involvement in Jesus’ Great Commission to “go make disciples of all nations”.

-- experienced guest instructors from around the world.
+- Many experienced guest instructors from around the world.

-- a collection of mobilization stories from global missions advocates.
+- A collection of inspiring mobilization stories from global missions advocates.

-- access to curated missions and mobilization resources.
+- Access to many curated missions and mobilization resources.

 - University of the Nations Extension Studies Course credits and certificate.

-- a leader with a heart for reaching the unreached.
+- Any leader with a heart for Jesus’s Great Commission.

-looking to develop and deepen your community’s passion for reaching the unreached while growing your own capacity and effectiveness as a missions advocate…
+If you are seeking to deepen your community’s passion for reaching the unreached while growing your own capacity and effectiveness as a missions advocate then this training is for you!

 - Understand that people resist being told what to think and do.